Ladislaus the Posthumous: Parentage and birth

 Ladislaus was the posthumous son of Albert II of Germany and Elizabeth of Luxembourg.
-Albert was the hereditary duke of Austria, while Elizabeth was the only child of Emperor Sigismund, who was also king of Bohemia and Hungary.
-Sigismund had mortgaged the Duchy of Luxembourg to his niece, Elizabeth of Goerlitz.
+Albert II was the hereditary duke of Austria, while Elizabeth was the only child of Emperor Sigismund, who was also king of Bohemia and Hungary.
+Sigismund had mortgaged the Duchy of Luxembourg to his niece, Elizabeth of Görlitz.
 He wanted to secure his realms for both his daughter and her husband, but the Estates of Bohemia and Hungary did not acknowledge the couple's hereditary right to rule.
 After Sigismund died in December 1437, Albert was elected the sole king of Hungary.
-In Bohemia, Albert was unanimously elected king only after he defeated Casimir – the younger brother of Vladislaus III of Poland – who was supported by a group of Hussite lords and burghers.
+In Bohemia, Albert was unanimously elected king only after he defeated Casimir IV Jagiellon – the younger brother of Władysław III of Poland – who was supported by a group of Hussite lords and burghers.

 Albert was planning to launch a military expedition against the Ottoman Turks, who had been making plundering raids in the southern regions of Hungary, but fell seriously ill during the preparations.
 The dying king, who knew that his wife was pregnant, willed Austria, Bohemia and Hungary to his posthumous child if his wife gave birth to a son.
-He also put the potential heir under the guardianship of his widow and his cousin, Frederick of Austria.
-Albert died on 27 October 1439.
+He also put the potential heir under the guardianship of his widow and his cousin, Frederick of Austria Albert II died on 27 October 1439.

 Fearing a new Ottoman invasion of Hungary, the majority of the Hungarian lords and prelates refused to accept the deceased king's last will.
-They offered the crown to Vladislaus III of Poland and wanted to persuade the pregnant queen dowager to marry the new king.
+They offered the crown to Władysław III of Poland and wanted to persuade the pregnant queen dowager to marry the new king.
 In Bohemia, the assembly of the Estates passed decrees in January 1440 to avoid having a new civil war break out between the Hussites and the Catholics before a new king was elected.
 The Estates of Moravia passed a similar decree.

 Although the 31-year-old Elizabeth seemingly agreed to marry Vladislaus, who was only 16, she made preparations for the coronation of her son after her physicians predicted that she would have a son.
 She ordered her chambermaid, Helene Kottanner, to steal the Holy Crown of Hungary from the castle of Visegrád.
 Before long, Helene Kottanner and her accomplice seized the crown.
 They handed it to the queen on the very day she went into labour, which was considered a miracle by both the queen and her courtiers.
 Elizabeth gave birth to Ladislaus in Komárom (now Komárno in Slovakia) on 21 February 1440, almost four months after his father's death.
 He was named for King St Ladislaus.
 Dénes Szécsi, Archbishop of Esztergom, baptised him.